iamgini/terraform-aws-iaas-demo/README.md

 # terraform-aws-iaas-demo

-# DRAF : This repo has been cloned from my previous vagrant-aws-demo and yet to update with terraform items.
+# DRAFT : This repo has been cloned from my previous vagrant-aws-demo and yet to update with terraform items.